zarr-developers/zarr-python/PERSISTENCE.rst

     >>> z.attrs['bar'] = 4.2
     >>> z.attrs['baz'] = 'quux'
     >>> print(open('example.zarr/__zattr__').read())

-TODO add results above
+    {
+        "bar": 4.2,
+        "baz": "quux",
+        "foo": 42
+    }

 Array data
 ----------

 Within a root directory, a sub-directory called "__zdata__" contains the array data.
-The array data is divided into chunks, each of which is compressed using the [blosc meta-compression library](TODO).
-Each chunk is stored in a separate file.
+The array data is divided into chunks, each of which is compressed using the `blosc meta-compression library
+<https://github.com/blosc/c-blosc>`_.
+Each chunk is stored in a
+separate file.

 The chunk files are named according to the chunk indices.
 E.g., for a 2-dimensional array with shape (100, 100) and chunk shape (10, 10)